More new banks line up to take on Britain's big high street lenders

 Regulators do not plan to introduce any further measures to lighten requirements for entry to the banking sector.

-Andrea Leadsom, a junior UK finance minister, said regulators are meeting the challenge set by government to increase competition in banking.
+Andrea Leadsom, a junior UK chancellor, said regulators are meeting the challenge set by government to increase competition in banking.

 "Critical to our long term economic plan is getting new banks into the marketplace, and today’s report shows we are doing that.
 This is good for customers and good for the banking industry," Leadsom said in a statement.